skybet/skybet.github.io/_posts/2018-05-26-jmx-metrics-kafka-connect.md

 -Dcom.sun.management.jmxremote.ssl=false
 ```

-If you plan on exposing these metrics over the network then you will want to investigate the authentication and SSL options and you may need to set the advertised hostname depending on your setup.
-However since we are not exposing the JMX port over the network directly, we will not cover these here.
+If you plan on exposing these metrics over the network then you will want to investigate the authentication and SSL options, and you may need to set the advertised hostname too depending on your setup.
+However since we are not exposing the JMX port over the network (and are connecting to localhost), we will not cover these here.

 We can now restart the application with these new parameters and we should see that the application is additionally listening on port 9010 (or whichever port you picked) by running `netstat -lntp`.